nogibjj/oo46_Mini_Proj_W6/README.md

      2. It then assigns a rank to each customer based on their total purchase amount using the ROW_NUMBER() window function.

-     3. The main query selects the top N customers with the highest total purchase amounts from the RankedCustomers CTE, where N is a parameter you can adjust.
+     3. The main query then selects the top N customers with the highest total purchase amounts from the RankedCustomers CTE, where N is a parameter you can adjust.

-     This query will give you a list of the top N customers with the highest total purchase amounts in the Northwind database, and it's applicable to databases with similar schema structure.
+     This query will give you a list of the top N customers with the highest total purchase amounts in the Northwind database, and it is applicable to databases with similar schema structure.

 ## Mini-project deliverables: